Celebrating the LinkedIn Marketing Awards 2018 Winners

-The moment has finally arrived.
-We locked our expert judges away at our LinkedIn offices, and asked them to bring their superb range of client and agency experience to bear on deciding the winners of this year’s LinkedIn Marketing Awards.
-After some fascinating discussions, here are the results: the campaigns that emerged from some very high-quality shortlists to land this year’s trophies.
+In November last year, we locked our expert judges away at our LinkedIn offices, and asked them to bring their superb range of client and agency experience to bear on deciding the winners of 2018 LinkedIn Marketing Awards.
+After some fascinating discussions, here are the results: the campaigns that emerged from some very high-quality shortlists to land last year’s trophies.

-The winning campaigns are exquisite examples of how clear thinking and creativity can leverage LinkedIn to deliver against a range of marketing objectives.
+The winning campaigns were exquisite examples of how clear thinking and creativity can leverage LinkedIn to deliver against a range of marketing objectives.
 But they are far from the only entries that impressed our judges.
 As our commendations for the finalists in each category show, intelligent and innovative use of LinkedIn is quickly becoming a mainstay of B2B marketing strategies.
-Our congratulations go to our winners – and also to all of our finalists driving great results through exceptional marketing on LinkedIn.
+Our congratulations go to last year’s winners – and also to all of our finalists driving great results through exceptional marketing on LinkedIn.

-Scroll down to reveal the winning campaigns and commended finalists.
-Click on the video links for our judges’ insider views on what made them stand out, and what this year’s entries show about the value and impact of marketing on LinkedIn:
+Scroll down to review the winning campaigns and commended finalists from last year.
+Click on the video links for the judges’ insider views on what made them stand out, and to apply to your entry for the 2019 LinkedIn Marketing Awards so that it has every chance of being among this year’s winners:

 Best Thought Leadership Content